MoFEM/mofem-cephas/mofem/doc/markdown/how_to_add_new_module_and_program.md

 - Compile codes for all modules
 ```
-cd $HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-RelWithDebInfo-abcd1234
+cd $HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-Release-*
 make -j4
 ```

+> If you have several builds of the Users Modules, e.g. `Debug` and `Release`, you will need to substitute the symbol `*` in the command above by the `hash` of the build you want to recompile.

-- By now you should see all the executables generated in the folder within `um-build-RelWithDebInfo-abcd1234`
+- By now you should see all the executables generated in the folder within `um-build-Release-*`
 ```
 cd mofem_um_solid_shell_prism_element
 ```